-Men too should have supplements containing Vitamin C, Vitamin E, Zinc and Selenium to improve sperm quality.
+Men too should have supplements containing Vitamin D, Vitamin C, Vitamin E, Zinc, Selenium, Folic acid, CoQ 10 and Omega 3 Fatty Acids to improve sperm quality.

 A balanced diet will help ensure your body is healthy enough to become pregnant and nourish a developing baby.
 A healthy diet can also help to keep sperm production at optimum levels.

-Being under (BMI less than 19) or overweight (BMI over 30) can make you less likely to become pregnant, so making changes to your diet and exercisinge regularly can to improve your chances.
+Being under (BMI less than 19) or overweight (BMI over 25) can make you less likely to become pregnant, so making changes to your diet and exercising regularly can improve your chances.